jtchang/MPFI_IC/docs/install.rst

 Setting Up Python
 =================
 To get started you will need to have Python 3.7 installed on your system.
-Using a virtual environment and package manager (such as conda or virtualenv) is strongly suggested to manage both your python version and packages.
+Using a virtual environment and package manager (such as conda or virtualenv) is strongly suggested to manage both your python version and packages. `Anaconda`_ is an easy way to get started with conda and scientific python.

 For example using conda, you would create a virtual environment by running: